tadeasf/facebook_json_message_data_parser_public/README.md

 ## Usage
-1. Export your personal data from Facebook or Instagram, and extract the messages folder from the downloaded data.
+1. To extract your personal data from Facebook or Instagram, log in to your account and go to the settings page.
+From there, select "Download Your Information" and follow the prompts to generate a data file.
+Extract the messages folder from the downloaded data by navigating to the Messages folder within the data file and copying it to a separate location.

+2. Download this repository.

+3. Create in/ folder in the root of the repository.

-2. Copy the message_x.json files you want to decode to the in/ folder of this script.
-Ideally, one chat thread at a time.
+4. Copy the message_x.json files you want to decode to the in/ folder located in the root of the repository.
+Ideally, only one chat thread should be copied at a time.

+5. Create an out/ folder in the same location as the in/ folder.

-3. Run the decoder_py script.
-4. The decoded messages will be saved as one file in the out/ folder.
+6. Run the decoder_py script from the repository.
+This script should be able to decode the message_x.json files located in the in/ folder and output the decoded messages as one file in the out/ folder.

-5. Put another conversation files inside in/ folder
-6. Repeat
+7. Repeat the process by copying another conversation file into the in/ folder and running the decoder_py script to decode the messages.

 ## How does it work
 The decoder_py script uses three functions to combine, decode, and write the messages to separate files.